 You can also improve the health of your stomach and ensure that you have plenty of good bacteria in your gastrointestinal tract to suppress the growth of bad bacteria such as H.Pylori.
 See the bottom of this post for more information on probiotics and H.Pylori.

-Ok .. the First Steps to Reduce Inflamed Stomach Symptoms and start the Healing
+What are the steps reduce Inflamed Stomach Symptoms and start the Healing

-With gastritis or even after an episode of gastroenteritis many people suggest a very bland calming diet for a few days.
-It’s no longer as strict as very small and very few meals, but lets not go too large on the food front, listen to your body.
+- A calming diet for a few days (It’s no longer as strict as very small and very few meals, but lets not go too large on the food front, listen to your body.
 You might want to cook up a simple chicken broth as many of our mothers used to do for us.
-It’s calming on the stomach and full of nutrients.
+It’s calming on the stomach and full of nutrients)

 Foods to avoid with an inflamed stomach lining

 - Avoid nurofen, aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs).
 These are a terrible culprit when it comes to further damaging your stomach lining and can often be the actual cause of gastritis (14).

 - Avoid refined foods such as breads, pasta and table sugar which are harder on your inflamed stomach lining

 - Red meat can be harder to digest and can stress an inflamed stomach, so it’s a good idea to reduce your red meat intake, swap it with chicken or other good protein and iron sources, and slowly re introduce when symptoms dissipate.
 For non meat protein sources you may want to increase intake of beans and other legumes, soy foods, fish and eggs.